By Eric Vandenbroeck and

 orientation, and its clear appeal to the Hindu majority.
 The turn toward

-her religious devotion, visiting (and inaugurating)
+religious devotion, visiting (and inaugurating) temples around the

-greatly influenced by Dhirendra Brahmachari, a close
+by Dhirendra Brahmachari, a close associate of Gandhi who

-associate of Mrs. Gandhi who established an influential ashram in Delhi, and had his own television show where he lectured on
+established an influential ashram in Delhi, and had his own

-Yoga.
-Indira’s turn toward religion became more pronounced in the aftermath of
+television show where he lectured on Yoga.
+Indira’s turn toward religion became

-Sanjay’s death in 1980.
+more pronounced in the aftermath of Sanjay’s death in 1980.

 She also began